-- 5.1 All Participants shall, at all times, conduct themselves fairly and in a proper manner, including maintaining a high standard of personal conduct, so as not to prejudice the interests of hockey or bring themselves, the game of hockey, or Association, into disrepute. - 5.2 In addition, the following shall be regarded as conduct which is improper, unfair and unacceptable: - a.
-Verbal or physical abuse, or hostility, towards any other Participant, person or any other member of the public.
+- 5.1.
+All Participants shall, at all times, conduct themselves fairly and in a proper manner, including maintaining a high standard of personal conduct, so as not to prejudice the interests of hockey or bring themselves, the game of hockey, or Association, into disrepute. - 5.2.
+In addition, the following shall be regarded as conduct which is improper, unfair and unacceptable: - a) Verbal or physical abuse, or hostility, towards any other Participant, person or any other member of the public. - b) Disputing, protesting or reacting in a provocative or disapproving manner, in an inappropriate way, toward any decision made by an umpire or official. - c) Charging or advancing towards an umpire or technical official in an aggressive manner while appealing. - d) Using rude or abusive language or hand signals. - e) Abuse of any hockey equipment, or clothing, or venue equipment. - f) Failure to attend media conferences as requested, or failure to meet ceremonial obligations. - g) Any verbal or physical abuse, or hostility, towards any anti-doping officials, ball attendants or other support personnel. - h) Making any detrimental Public Statements, in respect of any Participant, person or other member public.

-- b.
-Disputing, protesting or reacting in a provocative or disapproving manner, in an inappropriate way, toward any decision made by an umpire or official. - c.
-Charging or advancing towards an umpire or technical official in an aggressive manner while appealing. - d.
-Using rude or abusive language or hand signals. - e.
-Abuse of any hockey equipment, or clothing, or venue equipment. - f.
-Failure to attend media conferences as requested, or failure to meet ceremonial obligations. - g.
-Any verbal or physical abuse, or hostility, towards any anti-doping officials, ball attendants or other support personnel. - h.
-Making any detrimental Public Statements, in respect of any Participant, person or other member public. - i.
-Committing any Suspension Offence. - 5.3 Participants shall not participate in, support, or promote, any form of betting or gaming activities, including online betting or gaming activities or betting with another person, related to the event in which they are a Participant. - 5.4 Participants shall not accept or induce a bribe or corrupt payment or otherwise allegedly agree to manipulate results in any way or give inside information for betting purposes. - 5.5 Participants are required to adhere to the dress standards as specified in any Association Tournament Rules. - 5.6 Breach of any of the standards of conduct, set out in this clause 5, is regarded as "Misconduct".
+- i) Engaging in any conduct which is classified as a Suspension Offence.
+Including where a card has been issued for such conduct. - 5.3.
+Participants shall not participate in, support, or promote, any form of betting or gaming activities, including online betting or gaming activities or betting with another person, related to the event in which they are a Participant. - 5.4.
+Participants shall not accept or induce a bribe or corrupt payment or otherwise allegedly agree to manipulate results in any way or give inside information for betting purposes. - 5.5.
+Participants are required to adhere to the dress standards as specified in any Association Tournament Rules. - 5.6.
+Breach of any of the standards of conduct, set out in this clause 5, is regarded as "Misconduct".